Babies have many forms of communication and expression, and a common early one is rubbing their faces on a caregiver.

 In the same way that we might fidget and tussle into our pillow before we fall asleep, your baby will sometimes wriggle and press into your chest to get comfy.

-According to the Parenting Stack Exchange, this appears to be a common mechanism babies use to find a comfortable position.
+This is a common mechanism babies use to find a comfortable position.

 When To Worry